Rudolf Lindau (politician): Life

 During the war there was a splintering of SPD support in Germany, chiefly over the issue of the party leadership's support for the war.
 At the end of 1918 the Communist Party was formed from the socialist and pacifist strands that had broken away, and Lindau became a leading Communist Party official from the outset, at a regional level in Hamburg and Saxony and also at a national level.
 He also became a leading editor of the party's press apparatus, involved with titles such as the Kommunistische Arbeiterzeitung, the Kommunistische Pressekorrespondenz and the Bergische Arbeiterstimme.
 Between 1921 and 1924, and again in 1927/28 he was a member of the Hamburg Parliament during a politically turbulent decade in the city.
 In May 1924 Lindau also became, till December 1924, a member of the National Legislature (Reichstag), taking the place of Wilhelm Deisen when the latter was forced to withdraw his name from the party list on finding himself on the losing side in a split within the Communist Party.
-Rudolf Lindau's own political convictions continued to draw him towards left-wing of the party, but through the period of fragmentation that was a feature of the German Communist Party during the 1920s he nevertheless managed to remain within the recognized boundaries the party mainstream, polling more votes than any other candidate in elections to the Party Executive at the 1923 Party Conference.
+Rudolf Lindau's own political convictions continued to draw him towards the left wing of the party, but through the period of fragmentation that was a feature of the German Communist Party during the 1920s he nevertheless managed to remain within the recognized boundaries the party mainstream, polling more votes than any other candidate in elections to the Party Executive at the 1923 Party Conference.

 Lindau was arrested in May 1924, following his participation in the Hamburg Uprising: he was held in investigative detention till December 1925.
 After this he became the district party leader in the Wasserkante ("Waterside") quarter of Hamburg, becoming involved in disputes with the party hierarchy in Hamburg whom he accused of party mismanagement: he was relieved of his party function and replaced by John Wittorf in February 1927.
 He continued to edit party newspapers till 1930, after which he devoted himself increasingly to historical scholarship alongside his newspaper work.

 In January 1933 the NSDAP (Nazi Party) came to power and lost little time in transforming the country into a one-party dictatorship.
 Communist party membership and activity were banned.
 The Hitler government also revisited the fatal events of the previous summer's "Bloody Sunday" street confrontation in Altona.
 Rudolf Lindau's son (also called Rudolf Lindau) was one of the Communist demonstrators who had been arrested at the time, and were now tried for murder by a Nazi Court.
 The younger Rudolf Lindau (1911-1934), as a local Young Communist leader, was one of those found guilty of involvement: he was executed on 10 January.
 During 1933, while his son was imprisoned, Lindau undertook illegal political opposition work in Saxony using the name "Rudolf Grätz".
 At the end of February 1934 Rudolf he emigrated, initially to Czechoslovakia and from there to the Soviet Union.
 In the Soviet Union he continued to write on historical themes, now using the name "Paul Graetz".